 wrap.
 Put the wire rack onto a baking sheet to catch any drips.
 Pour the ganache

-over the cake, making sure you are covering all the sides of the cake with the
+over the cake, letting the ganache flow down the sides of the cake (make sure you are covering all the sides of the cake with the

-the cake, scoop up a little of the leftover ganache and cover the bare spots.
+the cake, take a little of the leftover ganache and cover the bare spots.

 Once the cake is covered with the ganache, using a large spatula, remove the

-cake from the wire rack and place on a serving plate.
+cake from the wire rack and place on your serving plate.
 At this point you

 day before serving.